 Each Session of Rajya Sabha starts from the date of commencement of its first sitting and concludes when the House is prorogued by the President.
-The Sessions are given consecutive numbers e.g. the Budget Session of 2009 was Ssession No. 215 and next Session in monsoon was Session No. 216.
+The Sessions are given consecutive numbers e.g. the Budget Session of 2021 was Session No. 253 and next Session in monsoon was Session No. 254.
 Generally during a year, three sessions of the Rajya Sabha are held, as follows:

-- (i) First Session (Budget Session) is held between mid or late February and mid May.
-The Session has a break from mid March to mid April to enable Department-related Committees to consider and report on Demands for Grants of the various Ministries. - (ii) Second Session (Monsoon Session) is generally held in mid July to end of August; and - (iii) Third Session (Winter Session) is held from end of November to end of December.
-When on the recommendation of the
+(i) First Session (Budget Session) is held between late January and mid May.
+The Session has a break from mid March to mid April to enable Department-related Parliamentary Standing Committees to consider and report on Demands for Grants of the various Ministries.

-Government the President calls the Rajya Sabha into Session, a Summons is sent to each Member under the authority of the Secretary-General.
-The Provisional Calendar of Sittings showing class of business to be transacted on each day, chart showing dates of draw of lots and last dates of receipt of notice of questions and a Parliamentary Bulletin Part-II containing information in respect of various matters connected with the business for the session are also issued to each member along with the Summons, both at his local address (by Special Messenger) and at his permanent address (by Speed Post).
+- (ii) Second Session (Monsoon Session) is generally held in mid July to end of August; and - (iii) Third Session (Winter Session) is held from end of November to end of December.
+When on the recommendation of the Government the President calls the Rajya Sabha into Session, a Summon is sent to each Member under the authority of the Secretary-General.
+The Provisional Calendar of Sittings showing class of business to be transacted on each day, chart showing dates of draw of lots and last dates of receipt of notice of questions and a Parliamentary Bulletin Part-II containing information in respect of various matters connected with the business for the session are also issued to each member along with the Summons.
+From Monsoon Session of 2020 (252nd) onwards, summons are being sent only electronically to Members on their Members' Portal through a customized "eSummons" application.